-There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of littering or obstructed views due to vehicles and machinery.
+There is potential for minor, temporary visual impacts to the local landscape during the construction phase due to the positioning of vehicles and machinery resulting in obstructed views.
 However, proposed works will be restricted to made ground within the A82 carriageway and swing bridge control and generator cabins.
-Works will be carried out during a mixture of daylight and night-time hours over 40 days (8 weeks), and land use will not change as a result of the works.
+Works will be carried out during a mixture of daylight and night-time hours over 30 days, and land use will not change as a result of the works.
 Furthermore, the scheme does not lie within an area of land designated as an NSA or NP.
 In addition, the following mitigation measures will be put in place during works:

-- Throughout all stages of the works, the site must be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area and site compound location will be appropriately reinstated following works.

-- Works are to avoid encroaching on land and areas where work is not required or does not have permission to do so.
+- Throughout all stages of the works, the site must be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - The working area and site compound location will be appropriately reinstated following works. - Works are to avoid encroaching on land and areas where work is not required or does not have permission to do so.
 This includes general works, storage of equipment/containers and parking. - Where applicable, upon completion of the works, any damage to the local landscape should be reinstated as much as is practicable. - The site will be left clean and tidy following construction.